rafaelteles27/rafaelteles27/README.md

 I'm a Fullstack Developer
 -------------------------

 I like to play video games, watching TV Shows,movies and reading books.
-I'm also passionate about creating Web Pages, using my skills as a Frontend Developer and Backend Developer and using Databases
+I'm also passionate about creating Web Pages, using my skills as a Frontend Developer, Backend Developer and using Databases

 *   🌍  I'm based in Braga, Portugal
 *   🖥️  See my portfolio at [My profile website](http://rafaelteles27.github.io/)